 Cinque Terre is small.
 Much smaller than you imagine.
 You can walk across Manarola in 10 minutes.
 Corniglia's main street is maybe 200 meters long.
 Vernazza's harbor fits a dozen boats.

 That intimacy is the whole point.
 These aren't cities pretending to be quaint.
 They're actual fishing villages where people still dry laundry on lines strung between buildings and argue loudly about calcio in dialect you won't understand.
-The tourism is intense, but the bones are real.
+The tourism is intense, but the bones are real — the same lived-in honesty you'll find in the whitewashed backstreets of Paros, well away from the Cycladic crowds.

 For more Italian coastal adventures, consider Naples as a base for the Amalfi Coast, or head north to Florence to explore Tuscany.
 If you're looking for another walkable Mediterranean gem, Kotor offers a similar intimate old-town experience on the Adriatic.